user-10235/Python-Projects/README.md

 3) Alarm Clock
 4) Countdown Timer

-The first and second projects from the beginner section can run on the terminal such as Command Prompt or Windows PowerShell.
+The first and second projects from the beginner section can run on the Command Prompt or on Windows PowerShell.